StoneCypher/jssm/docs/do want.md

     - [ ] whether forcing (making a change outside the edge graph) is permitted (not implementing for now,)
     - [ ] whether names are `allowed|disallowed|optional`,
     - [ ] whether action names are `allowed|disallowed|optional`,
+    - [ ] whether edges may be in more than one group,
 - [ ] ~~for non-fixed machines, (not implementing for now,)~~
     - [ ] ~~to add edges~~,
     - [ ] ~~to remove edges~~,